[UPDATED: August 2021]

-[UPDATED: May 2021] Many of you have asked me how to support your family’s immune systems during the Coronavirus pandemic.
+Many of you have asked me how to support your family’s immune systems with back-to-school during the pandemic.
 And many of you want to know specifically what I’ve been doing as a holistic pediatrician and mama, for my very own family, so I’m going to share it all!

 Current estimates are that by the time the COVID-19 pandemic has run its course, 40-70% of us will contract COVID-19.
 I am NOT telling you this to scare you.
 I AM telling you this to remind you that with all the data we have to date, we still know that over 80% of people in general, and over 94% of children with COVID-19 have mild to moderate symptoms.
 Instead of asking what the risk factors are for getting seriously ill or even dying, let’s change the question and ask instead: